nrc/r4cppp/unique.md

 ##### 1

-In C++11 the `std::unique_ptr<T>` was introduced that may be in some aspects associatedto Rust `Box<T>` but there are also significant differences.
+In C++11 the `std::unique_ptr<T>` was introduced that may be in some aspects associated to Rust `Box<T>` but there are also significant differences.

 `std::unique_ptr<T>` like `Box<T>` automatically releases the memory being pointed once it goes out of the scope and has only move semantics.